Dylan-Ryal/tea-cozy/README.md

 # Tea Cozy
 A website that uses a flexbox design to promote a tea business.
-This is a practice project for Codecademy.
+This is a practice project for learnign HTML and CSS.

+## Technologies
++ HTML5
++ CSS

+## Features
++ Adjusts the positions of elements using flexbox.

+## Improvements
++ Optimize for other devices.

+## Status
+*Complete.*